matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 | Deploy code                       | Runtime code                      |
 | --------------------------------- | --------------------------------- |
 | Size of the constructor arguments | Contract size                     |

+Yul uses a special instruction `datasize` to distinguish the contract code and constructor arguments, so we substitute `datasize` with 0 and `codesize` with `calldatasize` in deploy code.
+This way when Yul calculates the calldata size as `sub(codesize, datasize)`, the result will be the size of the constructor arguments.

 #### `CODECOPY`